backdrop-ops/conduct/reporting_guidelines.md

 * A request to engage in mediation and/or an accountability plan.
-* An imposed vacation (i.e. asking someone to "take a week off" from participating in online communication channels such as GitHub issue queues, Gitter, or Twitter).
+* An imposed vacation (i.e. asking someone to "take a week off" from participating in online communication channels such as GitHub issue queues, Zulip, or Twitter).
-* A temporary or permanent ban from some or all Backdrop CMS spaces (events, meetings, GitHub issue queues, Gitter chat chanels, etc.)
+* A temporary or permanent ban from some or all Backdrop CMS spaces (events, meetings, GitHub issue queues, Zulip chat chanels, etc.)

 We'll respond within one week to the person who filed the report with either a resolution or an explanation of why the situation is not yet resolved.